Fatihayoz/ui-ux-design-homework/planning/interview/notes.md

 ### Who they want to see his page
 - Anyone is welcome
-- like-minded people such as other asylim-seekers who came here with a different background, language learners.
+- Like-minded people such as other asylim-seekers who came here with a different background, language learners.
 - Potential employers from companies (startups).

 ### How will these people interact with his page